HindCodes/Pizza-Restaurant/README.md

-## 🔥 🍕 Check out this Pizza Restauratnt App with many interactive features! 🍕 🔥
+## 🍕Check out this Pizza Restauratnt App with many interactive features!🍕

 ## 👉The Feature Page: